'Nobody is healthy in London, nobody can be'

 Take, for instance, Snow’s experimentum crucis – the ‘Hampstead Widow’, Susannah Eley.
 Snow claimed that this case was unanswerable, but he had not examined other factors that might have been involved in her death, nor had he made an effort to track down all distant users of the Broad Street pump as comparators.
 Taken as a single case, it was highly suggestive, but hardly conclusive.
 Parkes also found inconsistencies in Snow’s statistical work, and pointed out other questions he had not addressed.
 Where were these materies morbi?
 Analysis of water from the Broad Street pump had shown nothing that resembled a cholera pathogen; indeed, the water appeared to be cleaner than average.
 How had the pump become contaminated in the first place, and why had its virulence apparently declined after a week or so?
 Snow, in short, had not met the high standards of proof he had set for himself.

 This scepticism was reflected in an official investigation of the Soho outbreak, carried out by the General Board of Health under Edwin Chadwick.
 The Board dismissed Snow’s evidence, along with the possibility that the outbreak could be traced back to the Broad Street pump, and the pump handle was replaced.
 A private ‘Cholera Investigation Committee’, led by the microscopist Edwin Lankester, produced a report challenging this official refutation, with sections by Snow and by the Reverend Henry Whitehead.
 Whitehead had initially found Snow’s work unconvincing, but swiftly changed his mind, and the two men became friends.
 Whitehead also discovered a potential source for the contamination of the pump.
-Records showed that on 2nd September 1854 an infant had died of diarrhoea in the house closest to the pump.
+Records showed that on 2nd September 1854 an infant girl, Frances Lewis, had died of diarrhoea in the house closest to the pump.
 The child had been sick since 28th August – three days before the outbreak began.
-Its mother, Sarah Lewis, had rinsed soiled nappies and emptied the water into a cesspit in the cellar.
+Her mother, Sarah Lewis, had rinsed soiled nappies and emptied the water into a cesspit in the cellar.
 On inspection, the brickwork of this cesspit was found to be decayed; contaminated water could easily have seeped through into the pump well, only three feet beyond it.
-An episode that killed more than five hundred people began, it seems, with the death of a nameless child.
+An episode that killed more than five hundred people began, it seems, with the death of a child.

 Within three years Snow himself was dead.
 On 10th June 1858 he was found unconscious at his desk, having suffered a stroke.
 He lingered for a week before dying at the age of forty-five.
 By the time of his death British public health was changing, and the genial diplomat John Simon had replaced the autocratic doctrinaire Edwin Chadwick.
 Simon pursued a broad-based programme of epidemiological research and sanitary reform, overseeing the reconstruction of London’s sewerage system by Joseph Bazalgette.
 In his English Sanitary Institutions, published in 1890, long after his retirement, Simon praised Snow’s work as ‘probably … still the most important truth yet acquired by medical science for the prevention of epidemics of cholera’.